HolmQ84/DSDB-Exam-Project/Readme.md

 Bcrypt is a password-hashing function based on the blowfish algorithm.

 We are using this library to secure the passwords of our users, by making a one way hashing on the passwords.\
-This means that when a user is creating a password, it will be hashed - and can never be 'unhashed' again.\
+This means that when a userInfo is creating a password, it will be hashed - and can never be 'unhashed' again.\
 By this way, we ensure that all users passwords remain a secret.

 ***